-Most patients find that Invisalign fits very comfortably into daily life.
+Most patients find that Invisalign fits into their daily life.

-Since you can take them out to eat, drink, or to brush and floss your teeth, there no dietary or oral hygiene restrictions.
-And because of the low-profile appearance the impacts on your social life are very minor.
+Since you can take them out to eat, drink, or to brush and floss your teeth, there are no dietary or oral hygiene restrictions.
+And because of the low-profile appearance, the impacts on your social life are very minor.